BNTechie/Learning_Resources/Statistics/README.md

 Cosine similarity is commonly used in recommendation systems to find items or users that are similar to a given item or user based on their vector representations of preferences or ratings.

--Clustering:
+- Clustering:

  In clustering algorithms like k-means, cosine similarity can be used to measure the distance between data points and centroids, especially in high-dimensional spaces.

--Image Similarity:
+- Image Similarity:

 Cosine similarity can also be used in image processing to compare feature vectors extracted from images, helping to identify similar images.